udacity/create-your-own-adventure/english/count-the-marshmellows/count-the-marshmellows.md

-You count the marshmellows which relaxes you and you fall asleep, afterwards you wake up and you must make a decision.
+You count the marshmallows which relaxes you and you fall asleep, afterwards you wake up and you must make a decision.

 Do you: